What is Enrollment Verification?

 Good student discount programs are generally offered through auto insurance companies for policy discounts.
 Insurance companies have different and specific regulations for granting good student discounts.
 Check with your auto insurance agent/company for eligibility requirements.
 Read all insurance forms carefully.

 Good Student discount forms can be acquired through your insurance company.
 Send your form to the College of DuPage Office of Student Records at firstname.lastname@example.org or by fax or mail (contact info below).
 Please specify to whom and how we should deliver your document.

 Students requesting a restricted driving permit from the Secretary of State, must verify their class schedule at College of DuPage

 To do so, submit the documentation provided by the Secretary of State’s office to the College of DuPage Office of Student Records.
 You may email it to email@example.com or submit by fax or mail to the contact information below..
 We will then send verification of your schedule directly to the Secretary of State’s office.

 If your schedule changes, it is your responsibility to contact the Office of Student Records.
 Upon notification, the Office of Student Records will send an updated schedule directly to the Secretary of State.

 Third Party Verification

-Third party verification occurs when a request is made by a third party, i.e. a potential employer or insurance company, regarding your enrollment status, degrees earned or terms of past attendance.
-All third party verifications need to go through our online service at: www.degreeverify.org.
-For more information, call the Office of Student Records at (630) 942-2431.
+Third party verification occurs when a request is made by someone other than the student, (i.e. a potential employer or insurance company), regarding enrollment status, degrees earned or terms of past attendance.
+The College of DuPage has authorized the National Student Clearinghouse to provide verifications for all third party requestors.
+Go to www.degreeverify.org.

 Office of Student Records